There are several requirements that must be fulfilled in the course of study toward a Ph.D. degree. Summarized, these are:

 During the third year, students take qualifying examinations in their major and minor fields.

-The qualifying (preliminary) examinations are offered twice a year—once in the Fall (typically October) and once in the Winter (typically February).
+The qualifying (preliminary) examinations are offered once per year, in the Fall quarter.

-Students must have completed all their coursework (18 courses), cleared all incompletes, and fulfilled the second year paper requirement before taking their qualifying examinations.
+Students must have completed all their coursework (18 courses), cleared all incompletes, and fulfilled the research paper requirement before taking their qualifying examinations.

 Qualifying exams must be taken in the third year.
-If students have not passed their exams for the major and minor by the end of the third year they will be considered not making satisfactory academic progress by the department and risk ineligibility for continued financial aid.
+If students have not passed their exams for the major and minor by the end of the third year they will be considered as not making satisfactory academic progress by the department and risk ineligibility for continuation in the program.

 Beyond Third Year